Access-Grid/accessgrid-py/README.md

 - Authentication headers
 - HTTPS communication

-Never expose your `secretKey` in client-side code.
+Never expose your `secret_key` in source code.
 Always use environment variables or a secure configuration management system.

 ## License